-When the Model Accuracy Check Flag is present in the request, the NWDAF containing MTLF uses the local training data as the testing dataset to calculate the Model Accuracy of the ML model provided by the service consumer.
-The NWDAF containing MTLF includes the Model Accuracy into the information about the ML model training.
+When the Model Accuracy Check Flag is present in the request, the NWDAF containing MTLF uses the local training data as the testing dataset to calculate the Model Accuracy information of the ML Model provided by the service consumer.
+The NWDAF containing MTLF includes the Model Accuracy information into the information about the ML Model training.

-When the NWDAF containing MTLF is ongoing ML model training based on the ML model file or ML Model information as described in clause 6.2F.2 provided by the NWDAF service consumer, the NWDAF containing MTLF gets a failure cause code (e.g. ML training is not complete) as the information about the ML model training.
+When the NWDAF containing MTLF is ongoing ML Model training based on the ML Model file or ML Model information as described in clause 6.2F.2 provided by the NWDAF service consumer, the NWDAF containing MTLF gets a failure cause code (e.g. ML training is not complete) as the information about the ML Model training.

-When the NWDAF containing MTLF completes ML model training based on the ML model file or ML Model information as described in clause 6.2F.2 provided by the NWDAF service consumer, the NWDAF containing MTLF gets a successful return code and the ML Model Information of the trained ML model as the information about the ML model training.
+When the NWDAF containing MTLF completes ML Model training based on the ML Model file or ML Model information as described in clause 6.2F.2 provided by the NWDAF service consumer, the NWDAF containing MTLF gets a successful return code and the ML Model Information of the trained ML Model as the information about the ML Model training.

-3. The NWDAF containing MTLF replies to the NWDAF service consumer with the information about the ML model training by invoking the Nnwdaf_MLModelTrainingInfo_Request response service operation.
+3. The NWDAF containing MTLF replies to the NWDAF service consumer with the information about the ML Model training by invoking the Nnwdaf_MLModelTrainingInfo_Request response service operation.

 6.3 Slice load level related network data analytics